Find the answers to our most frequently asked questions

 See also: Chancery; Commercial Dispute Resolution

-This section deals with contentious and non-contentious partnership matters, primarily concerning professional clients such as architects, surveyors, accountants, lawyers, doctors and investment funds.
-This area includes work on corporate restructurings in which firms and companies convert to more sophisticated partnership structures, particularly LLPs.
+This section deals with all contentious and non-contentious partnership and LLP matters, primarily concerning professional clients such as architects, surveyors, accountants, lawyers, doctors and investment funds.

 Sets that specialise in partnership law also counsel clients in establishing offices overseas, mergers and acquisitions, partner and team moves, discrimination, and regulatory matters.
 Non-contentious work includes drafting of partnership agreements and crafting innovative partnership vehicles for corporate clients.